Getting to Know Your Neighborhood: Kenmore Square and Fenway

 19 Jersey St.

-Red Sox Nation fans will find plenty of must-haves at the Official Red Sox Team Store, across the street from Fenway Park.
-What began as a single street cart in 1947, operated by twin brothers Arthur and Henry D’Angelo, today is a sprawling 25,000-square-foot store that’s open all year.
+Red Sox Nation fans will find plenty of must-haves at the Official Red Sox Team Store, right across the street from Fenway Park.
+What began as a single street cart in 1947, operated by twin brothers Arthur and Henry D’Angelo, today is a sprawling 25,000-square-foot store that’s open year-round.
 You’ll find all manner of Red Sox apparel, as well as commemorative memorabilia, pennants, key chains, glassware, game-used merchandise, and autographed baseballs.
 The Fenway Park tours begin and end here, although the store doesn’t run them.

 61 Brookline Ave.